labset/compiler-workshop/README.md

 ### requirements

 * git
-* Java 21 , I recommand using SDKMAN for this
+* Java 21 , I recommend using SDKMAN for this